syzmonz/awokxdag/BattInfo.md

 - **Batt** sets your battery size in mAh.
 Tap to change between 500mAh up to 5000mAh.
   Set this to your actual battery size, for example 2000mAh.
 - **Batt Tune** is a calibration dial from 50% to 150%, default 100%.
-It scales the current estimate up or down.
+It scales the current estimate up or down, and can be changed in steps of 5%.
 Use it after a test run (see Calibration).

 Changing Batt resets the running count, because the old count no longer matches the new selected battery size.
 Changing Batt Tune does not reset it.